A Crime for Help

 In 2014 Egurbide was back in the courtrooms, protecting the rights of the frail and those unable to adequately take care of themselves under California’s Unfair Competition Law when Los Angeles city attorney Mike Feuer commissioned him to develop from scratch a new post-arrest, pre-filing alternative prosecution program for select low-grade misdemeanors, including petty theft, vandalism, graffiti, minor in possession of alcohol, and disturbing the peace.
 After reviewing similar initiatives from other government offices in the United States, the Neighborhood Justice Program (NJP) was developed.

 Within the scope of NJP, Egurbide explains that “participants and victims get to discuss the crime and the impact of that crime, in a safe, intimate encounter where the participant feels supported, making it easier for them to accept responsibility, express remorse, and respond more positively.”
 This process requires the involvement of trained volunteer mediators, who facilitate communications between the offenders, victims, and three panelists.
 The panelists are community members trained by NJP on restorative justice principles, in order to ensure that they properly and accurately understand their responsibilities.

 Egurbide explains that the process is voluntary and confidential.
-“If the parties agree on a series of obligations at the end of the discussion, the participant signs a restorative justice agreement and [will have] two months to complete them,” he remarks.
+“If the parties agree on a series of obligations at the end of the discussion, the participant signs a restorative justice agreement and have two months to complete them,” he remarks.
 “Once the participant successfully completes their obligations, the diversion is deemed successful and no charges are filed against the participant for that offense.”